 On September 14, 2018, the GoI announced this step via Circular No. 64/ 38/ 2018-GST.
 As a result, if the e-way bill has minor errors during transit, the supplier or transporter is only liable for a Rs.1000 penalty.

-• If the address of the consignor or consignee on an e-way bill, tax invoice, or other associated document is incorrect, but the address given in the paperwork is close to the location of the recipient of the abovementioned goods.
+- If the consignor or consignee provides an incorrect address on an e-way bill, tax invoice, or other associated document, but the address in the paperwork is close to the recipient’s location, the officer will accept the document as valid.
 This shall apply, however, only if the appropriate documents contain a mistake in the address and all other facts linked to the aforementioned items that are required.

-According to the reports, if any of these scenarios are noted by the authorized officer, a penalty of Rs.500 as per Section 125 of the CGST Act and Rs.500 as per the respective state GST Act will apply.
+If the authorized officer notes any of these scenarios, they will apply a penalty of Rs.
+500 as per Section 125 of the CGST Act and Rs.
+500 as per the respective state GST Act.
 In all, the person must pay Rs.1000 for any minor errors in the preceding paragraph.

-The penalty must be paid on Form GST DRC-07 by the owner of the goods or the carrier for each applicable consignment.
-On a monthly basis, the enforcing officer shall keep a record of all penalties levied under Section 125 of the CGST Act and explain to the controlling officer why Section 129 of the CGST Act was not implemented.
+Each month, the enforcing officer records all penalties under Section 125 of the CGST Act and explains to the controlling officer why they did not implement Section 129 of the CGST Act.

 Penalty for Transporting Goods in E-Way Bills Without Valid Documents